-Scottish Pop'n Profile % Moray Area Profile % Moray College UHI Profile % of all contracted staff 16/17 Moray College UHI Profile % of all contracted staff 17/18
+Scottish Pop'n Profile % Moray Area Profile % Moray College Profile % of all contracted staff 18/19 Moray College Profile % of all contracted staff 19/20

 Disability

-Info Declined/NK 3 2
+Info Declined/NK 3.5 4

-No 70.1 70.9 90 92
+No 70.1 70.9 90.5 91

-Yes 7 6
+Yes 6 5

-^{} long term health condition in the census
+Long term health condition in the census

-The census is less helpful in relation to benchmarking when considering disability as it focusses on population health rather than disability.
+The census is less helpful in relation to be nchmarking when considering disability as it focusses on population health rather than disability.
 There is, again, a high disclosure rate in the college for this protected characteristic.

 The college had, for a significant time, held the government 'Positive About Disability' double tick symbol and has, on a consistent basis, met the standards applied by that scheme in the attraction, support and retention of disabled staff.
-The college has now migrated to the new Disability Confident Scheme and has retained that award following review in 2018.
+The college has now migrated to the new Disability Confident Scheme and has retained that award which is valid until December 2021.